 Gregory L. Demers

 Greg Demers is counsel in the firm’s Boston office.
-Greg focuses his practice on employment litigation as well as pre-litigation counseling, employment contract negotiation, risk assessment, and dispute resolution.
+Greg focuses his practice on employment disputes and advises on a wide range of labor and employment matters, including pre-litigation counseling, employment contract negotiation, risk assessment, and dispute resolution.

 Greg also maintains an active pro bono practice.
 He has successfully represented asylum-seekers fleeing from political persecution, parents seeking custody of their children, and low-income tenants facing disability discrimination.
 Most recently, Greg defended a non-profit social service provider against discrimination claims in Massachusetts Superior Court, obtaining a complete dismissal at the pleadings stage.